Overview

 The Jet Activity page analyzes flight tracks relative to the extended runway centerlines:

-Altitude compliance is also assessed: the Pilot Pledge asks jet pilots to maintain 1,500 ft until maneuvering for landing.
+Altitude compliance is also assessed: the Pilot Pledge asks turbojet pilots to maintain a minimum altitude of 1,500 ft in the pattern.
 The dashboard checks actual altitude profiles against this commitment.

 Operator Categories